 Spinal fusion for facet joint pain is often added on to dramatic surgeries, such as laminectomies.
 Learn why fusion is one of the worst possible treatment routes for virtually every patient.

-Foraminotomy for facet syndrome are used to free compressed nerves that have been trapped due to reductions in neuroforaminal patency caused by facet joint osteophytes.
+Foraminotomy for facet syndrome is used to free compressed nerves that have been trapped due to reductions in neuroforaminal patency caused by facet joint osteophytes.

 Facet Joint Surgery Guidance